renatolond/mastodon-twitter-poster/README.md

   - Quotes bigger than 500 characters are automatically split in two toots, one replying to the other.
   - Your own threads can also be crossposted!
   - No other replies will be posted.
 There's no risk of filling your Mastodon timeline with replies to people that are not there.
+  - Possibility to add a content warning to all tweets being posted to Mastodon
   - Infer content warnings: if your tweet begins with a line containing "content warning" it will be posted behind a content warning on Mastodon.
 More information about which formats are supported can be seen below at [Experimental Content Warning recognition](#experimental-content-warning-recognition)

 * Post from Mastodon to Twitter